m-stefanski/xiaomi_filter_life/readme.md

-This procedure resets filter on Xiaomi Air Purifiers
+This procedure resets lifetime of Xiaomi Air Purifier filters.

+Due to their interchangeability, this solution should work all filters designed for Xiaomi 1/2/2S/2C/3/3C/3H Pro.

 ## Prerequisites